-Portrait of the French physicist and pioneer of polarimetry Jean Baptiste Biot, 1774-1862.
-After a spell in the army Biot studied mathematics and at 26 he was teaching physics at the College de France.
+Jean Baptiste Biot (1774-1862), French physicist.
+After a spell in the army Biot studied mathematics and at 26 was teaching physics at the College de France.
 His research was varied.
-In 1804 with Gay-Lussac he made an early balloon ascent and made meteorological and magnetic observations up to 5 km.
-His famous work is on optical activity.
-He showed for the first time that substances rotate the plane of polarised light in different directions.
-He demonstrated that the amount of rotation is proportional to the length of the path of light passing through the optically active medium, & to concentration (if it is a solution).
+In 1804 with Gay- Lussac he made an early balloon ascent and made meteorological and magnetic observations up to 5000 metres.
+His most famous work concerned optical activity.
+He showed for the first time that different types of quartz rotate the plane of polarised light in different directions, later extending this to many other substances.
+He demonstrated that the amount of rotation is proportional to the path length of light through the medium and to the medium's concentration.

 Model release not available.
 Property release not required.